dcunited001/dcunited001.github.io/_pages/writing.md

 ### [Neural Networks and Spider Brains](/posts/2015-11-21-neural-networks-and-spider-brains.html)

-This is an article about consciousness that ties in nicely with “Consciousness as a Continuum” and “The Nature of Space, Time and Information Implies Universal Language.”
+This is an article about consciousness that ties into **Consciousness as a Continuum** and **The Nature of Space, Time and Information Implies Universal Language**.
 It covers how a spider processes sensory information via insights its neural networks must make.
 This piece covers the lower levels of consciousness and more completely describes what I call the window of consciousness in later essays.
 These lower level neural networks drive insights which are provided to that window of consciousness, which the spider uses to drive its actions and behaviors.

-Want to know why I wrote this article?
-I was procrastinating and I saw a spider on the wall.
+When I thought to draft these ideas, I was procrastinating saw a spider on the wall.
 And so I frantically typed up an outline.
 This is my Newton's Apple, if I have one.
 As I watched and interacted, I realized that, at some level, it must be capable of recognizing objects, types of objects, actions and types of actions in order to “inform” it’s actions.
-This post requires understanding of consciousness, neurology, machine learning and other somewhat esoteric fields.
+These capabilities imply that its neural networks must embody some structure which permits these capabilities.
+This post requires understanding of consciousness, neurology, machine learning and other esoteric fields.

-But … it could also lead to important insights for Artificial Intelligence?
+But … the post could also lead to important insights for Artificial Intelligence?
 I guess?
 I don’t know.
 But that right there is my
 genius: I don’t fucking know!
+I'm caught between both a superiority complex and an inferiority complex!
+Throw me a frickin' bone here!
+I'm trying to establish credibility.

+It's pretty funny to watch people dismantle my work, but never actually mention any of the content.
+They usually go straight for the *ad hominem*, which is the debate equivalent of throwing your own poo at someone.
+It stinks and now you have poo on your hands.
+If you don't understand the language or whatever, that is fine.
+I'm more than happy to talk to you about it and I guarentee that within five to fifteen minutes, you will understand what it is I'm talking about, regardless of your education level.
+I guess that makes me a good teacher, too.

 I also don’t know why I have sixty cents to my name.
 Philosophy is spooky and dangerous!!
 Don’t think too hard about how you think!

 <a name="god-and-religion" />

 # &#x16DD; [God and Religion](#god-and-religion) &#x16DD;

 ### [The Nature of God](/posts/2016-05-31-the-nature-of-god.html)

-TODO: edit

 For that series and, in particular, for “Nature of God”, I thought that if I bait skeptical readers into attacking me by saying that my